marjanmo/xsection/docs/running-xsection.rst

 **4. Running a script**

-Once you are happy with the input parameters in ``inputs.py` you are free to run Xsection.
-Remember to run it with a correct Python interpreter (= activate virtual environment)
+Once you are happy with the input parameters in ``inputs.py`` you are free to run Xsection.
+Remember to run it with a correct Python interpreter (= activate virtual environment)!

 ::

-    cd *xsection_root_directory*
+    cd xsection_root_dir
     activate xsection               #(or source activate xsection  on Linux) python xsection.py